holman/fatigue/readme.markdown

 You'll also need to make sure your runs are public.
 Click on your face on the sidebar, go to settings, and share your life away.
 No need to be modest.

+## Contribute

+Pretty sure Nike will change their site, Garmin will change their site, or both, so this may be a bit unstable, from time to time.
+Have no fear; open source is here.

+If you'd like to contribute fixes (thanks!), fork this project, add your changes, make sure tests pass with `rake`, and send me a pull request.
+High-fives for new methods that are properly [TomDoc](http://tomdoc.org)'d.

 # JUST DO IT™
 Love, @[holman](http://twitter.com/holman).